gs-gs/ha-igl-trade_portal/trade_portal/trade_portal/document_api/README.md

 Base url is `/api/documents/v0/` - please prepend to any API endpoint url.
 Installation-specific, version-specific value.

+## How to perform the demo workflow

+1. Get some API token
+2. Send POST request to the https://trade.c2.devnet.trustbridge.io/api/documents/v0/CertificatesOfOrigin/ endpoint with body of the certificate to be created
+3. Remember the certificate ID from the response (it's UUID somewhere)
+4. Do things you need to do you bake your QR code into your PDF file and upload it as:
+5. sending multipart/form data POST request to the https://trade.c2.devnet.trustbridge.io/api/documents/v0/CertificatesOfOrigin/YOUR_CERT_ID_HERE/attachment/ with the file attached as "file"
+6. Perform issue step by sending empty POST request https://trade.c2.devnet.trustbridge.io/api/documents/v0/CertificatesOfOrigin/YOUR_CERT_ID_HERE/issue/
+7. Wait a couple of minutes and observe that link from the certificate details `OA.url` becomes working and validated.

 ## Auth

 All endpoints require correct auth.